Fraser Coast Region: History

 On 17 February 1917, the Granville, Antigua and Pialba shires were dissolved, and split between a new Shire of Burrum and the Shire of Woocoo, which had been gazetted three years earlier.
 By the 1920s the Hervey Bay area was rapidly expanding due to continuing growth in the primary industries such as sugar cane, citrus, pineapples, beef cattle and fishing, as well as investment in transport infrastructure.
 In the 1950s and 1960s, population and development increased, and the coastal towns slowly merged into a single urban area.

 On 20 December 1975, but effective from 27 March 1976 local government elections, the Shire of Burrum was renamed the Shire of Hervey Bay.
 With the new focus on the coastal region, 1086.4 km2 of its area, with an estimated population of 1,119, was annexed by the City of Maryborough, while 1269.0 km2 with an estimated population of 2,629 was annexed by the Shire of Woocoo.

 In September 1977, the Shire of Hervey Bay received Town status, and on 18 February 1984 it became a City.

 On 15 March 2008, under the Local Government (Reform Implementation) Act 2007 passed by the Parliament of Queensland on 10 August 2007, the City of Hervey Bay merged with the City of Maryborough, Shire of Woocoo and the northern part of Tiaro (Divisions 1 and 2) to form the Fraser Coast Region.

+On 13 November 2018 it was announced by the Deputy Prime Minister, Michael McCormack, Federal Member for Hinkler Keith Pitt and Fraser Coast Mayor George Seymour that the Fraser Coast Regional Council would be part of a new regional deal with the Australian Government to build infrastructure.

+The council's current Chief Executive Officer, Mica Martin, was appointed in October 2025.

+The Kauri Pine (Agathis robusta) was officially designated as the region's arboreal emblem on 25 March 2026.